Resources

 ALS is a non-curable motor neuron disease.
 ALS affects neurons in the brain and in the spinal cord.
 Symptoms include muscle weakness, decreased swallowing, decreased speech, decreased balance and abnormal walking.

-Andrew’s program cannot cure ALS.
-However, his program can help clients to slow their progression.
+The Accomplished Brain Software, cannot cure ALS.
+However, the software program can help clients to slow their progression.

 Compartir Compartir Compartir